vikas4393/Python_Programs/README.md

 231. Python Program to Check Whether a given Year is a Leap Year   <br>
 232. Python Program to Convert Centimeters to Feet and Inches   <br>
 233. Python Program to Read a Number n and Compute n+nn+nnn   <br>
+234. Given an m x n integer matrix, if any element is 0, set its entire row and column to 0's.

 Print pattern take value for rows from user. here 5